 The rhizosphere, a biologically active zone where plant roots interface with soil, plays a crucial role in enhancing plant health, resilience, and stress tolerance.
 Research emphasizes the importance of harnessing plant–microbe interactions to enhance resilience and nutrient acquisition for sustainable agriculture.
 Additionally, understanding plant–symbiont interactions is vital for maintaining ecosystem stability and resilience, especially in the context of climate change.

-4. Socio-economic Adoption Research: Integrating Farmer Behaviour, Economics, and Policy into Soil Management Strategies
+4. Socio-economic Research Adoption: Integrating Farmer Behaviour, Economics, and Policy into Soil Management Strategies

 Farmer adoption of sustainable soil management practices is influenced by various socio-economic factors, including land ownership, gender, financial position, literacy level, and access to inputs.
 Research has revealed that these factors significantly affect the adoption of soil fertility management technologies.
 Furthermore, studies have investigated the joint impact of farmer identity, socio-economic factors, and perceived risk aversion on farmer adoption behaviour, highlighting the need for integrated approaches in soil management strategies.